 This is a video that I have made documenting the entire process of making the RC car.
 If you have read all the points that I have mentioned so far, nothing I talk about in this video will be new to you.
-I just made this video to give you a better understand the steps involved in making you on RC robot car.
+I just made this video to give you a better understanding of the steps involved in making you on RC robot car.

 And please excuse my poor video making/editing skills.
 I am yet to master them.

 Since this post was published, readers have have run into various kinds of problems while trying to make the remote controlled robot car.
 Most of the time the problem they encountered was in RF Transmission and Reception section.
 It also fell into specific categories when the problem was not in the RF section.

 Please read the article on how to test your RF transmitter and Receiver circuit in case there is a fault.

 I strongly suggest you to read the post Circuit Debugging - Tips Trick and Techniques before attempting to make your own RC robot car.
 If you are still having any doubts, post your comment in that article and I will try my best to help you out.

 In the mean time you might want to read about some more advanced robots that we have in our Robotics Archives.
 For making any robot you should have a reasonably good knowledge on embedded systems and basic electronics and mechanics.